APPLYING FOR FINANCIAL AID

 (You need to create one for you as a student and one for one of the parents if a dependent student)

-(Click on button above to create one now)
+(Click on button above to go to the website to create one now)

 - (You will need your 1040 income tax form if you filed and/or your parent's 1040 form(s) for the appropriate year to complete your FAFSA) If you need a copy of your tax return, call 1-800-829-1040 and request IRS tax transcript or go to the IRS website at www.irs.gov